accessrichard/docs/citrix_workspace_fedora_37.md

 * If faking out pulseaudio (instructions above) does not work or you have issues with pipewire:
 [You can run the following](https://discussion.fedoraproject.org/t/how-do-i-switch-from-pulseaudio-to-pipewire-and-back/78093) to swap back from pipewire to pulseaudio.

-You have to run the second command on user profile startup. **That is every time you log into Gnome**:
+Note: You have to run the second command on user profile startup. **That is every time you log into Gnome**:
 ```
 sudo dnf swap --allowerasing pulseaudio pipewire-pulseaudio
 systemctl --user --now disable wireplumber